krixhnndu/Road-Safety/README.md

 Note: `crash_risk_score` is deliberately excluded from features — it is a lagging indicator confounded by reporting behavior.
 The classifier predicts *leading* risk, not observed crash outcomes.

+**Model Validation:** Train-test split, K-Fold Cross Validation, and Confusion Matrix analysis were applied.
+Performance was evaluated using Accuracy, Precision, Recall, F1-Score, and ROC-AUC Score.

 ---

 ## Dataset